 "Pitching to each other, hitting ground balls to each other and everything in between," Brandon Woodruff said.
 "He was definitely my biggest influence in baseball."

 Woodruff took a few days away from baseball to be with his family in July.
-He rejoined his Double-A team on a road trip in Pensacola, Fla., and hit his first professional home run in his first game back.
+He rejoined his Double-A team on a road trip in Pensacola, Fla.
+And in his first game back, he hit his first professional home run.

 "I needed to get back with the guys," Woodruff said.
 "Getting back in the same routine made things seem a little back to normal.
 After that you learn not to take baseball for granted because you just never know."
 (Brent Briggeman - April 5, 2017)

-Oct 12, 2018: Richard Woodruff stood in the hallway outside the Brewers' clubhouse, hands buried in his pockets, overcome with emotion.
+Oct 2018 (NL Playoffs): Richard Woodruff stood in the hallway outside the Brewers' clubhouse, hands buried in his pockets, overcome with emotion.
 His eyes swelled.
 He could barely speak, the weight of what he'd witnessed too much to bear.
-"They want me to talk about it," Woodruff said, motioning to his wife, Belinda.
+"They want me to talk about it," Richard Woodruff said, motioning to his wife, Belinda.
 "But I can't stop crying."

-Richard's tears were sparked by what his son, Brewers righthander Brandon Woodruff, had managed hours before.
-But they trace back farther into the past, before Brandon sent a Clayton Kershaw fastball 407 feet over the center-field wall, more than two years before he became the unlikely star of Milwaukee's 6-5 win over the Dodgers in Game 1 of the NLCS.
-The tears streamed for who wasn't there to witness it, at least in person: Brandon's older brother, Blake.
+Richard's tears were sparked by what his son, Brandon, had managed hours before.
+But they trace back to two years before Brandon sent a Clayton Kershaw fastball feet over the center-field wall and became the unlikely star of Milwaukee's 6-5 win over the Dodgers in Game 1 of the NLCS.
+The tears streamed for who wasn't there to witness it—Brandon's older brother, Blake.
 "When it plays out the way it did tonight," the senior Woodruff said, "it really makes you think about certain things."

-Brandon was in Double-A in 2016 when Blake died of complications from an ATV accident.
-The Woodruffs buried him on a Monday.
-With a heavy heart, Brandon returned to his team.
+In 2016, Brandon was in Double-A when Blake died of complications from an ATV accident.
+After the funeral, Brandon returned to his team with a heavy heart.
 And six days later, his family watched from home as he enjoyed the finest game of his professional career to that point, homering and earning the victory in a 1-0 win.
 "It all kind of played out like a movie," Brandon said, remembering that day.
 "And today was kind of crazy."

-Woodruff couldn't have been farther from that field in Pensacola, Fla.
-The stakes couldn't have been higher.
-But the parallels, for the Woodruffs, were impossible to ignore.
-Not only did Woodruff's blast off Kershaw in the third inning shock the 43,615 assembled at Miller Park, he was also awarded the win after throwing two perfect innings of relief to help inch the Brewers closer to their first World Series berth in 36 years.
+The parallels were impossible to ignore.
+Not only did Brandon's blast off Kershaw in the third inning shock the 43,615 assembled at Miller Park, he was also awarded the win after throwing two perfect innings of relief to help inch the Brewers closer to their first World Series berth in 36 years.